Slow Cooker Pulled Pork (Easy, No-Searing)

 - Avoid Bland Meat: When I tested this recipe I found that adding just a third cup of the sauce at the beginning adds enough flavor and liquid.
 Then, the flavor-secret: add the remaining two-thirds cup of sauce at the end.
 I’v found this method gives tons of bright, sweet, and smoky flavor to the meat, even after hours of cooking.

-Sweet & Smoky Slow Cooker Pulled Pork Shoulder
+Slow Cooker Pulled Pork (Easy, No-Searing)

 Ingredients